innovationwizard/os/High Level Strategic Review - 2025.11.01.md

 This analysis incorporates your projects, strategic habits, and professional evaluations.

+## Project Concepts

+### Gigr

+**Main Concept:**

+The mission of this project is to get me gigs.

+AI gigs or AI related gigs are strongly preferred.

+As a full stack dev, web app developments that don't require AI and other programming developments that don't require AI are also allowed.

+Underlying the mission is the laser-focused purpose of turning my expertise and my skills into a money-making-machine, as much as possible, and as fast as possible.

+---

 ### **1\.
 Core Strategic Conflict: The Two "Jobs"**

 Your time is now split between two distinct, competing objectives.
 Your "Resource Saturation" has evolved into a direct conflict.